Genetic Counseling

 How is the test performed?

-A Karyotype is performed to identify the cause of a suspected genetic disorder.
+A Karyotype is carried out to identify the cause of a suspected genetic disorder.
 The test can detect the presence of numerical, or structural rearrangements such as translocations, inversions, and deletions/duplications.

 In cases of infertility, identified carriers of chromosome rearrangements can undergo Preimplantation Genetic Testing for Structural Rearrangements (PGT-SR), to select embryos that are non-carriers of unbalanced forms of the rearrangements.